coveo/source.coveo.com/_posts/2023-04-11-temporary-privileges.md

 - The request reason
 - Linked issues
 - Sessions [recordings in strongDM](https://www.strongdm.com/solution/cloud-observability-and-visibility) (since strongDM records all SSH sessions, database sessions, Kubernetes interactive sessions, etc.)
-- The engineer next steps
+- The engineer's next steps

 The true thing to remember here is that if security teams don't give engineers the tool they need, engineers will find a way to bypass controls in place, or the service level agreement will get a hit.
-Instead, security teams and engineers all want to work as a team, find the best solution possible, focus on what really maters: How can engineers avoid needing this privilege ever again?
+Instead, security teams and engineers all have to work as a team, find the best solution possible, focus on what really matters: How can engineers avoid needing this privilege ever again?

 With our system, DevOps teams can offer great services to Coveo customers, circle back on what needs improvement when something breaks.